antoinelemor/FR.POL.GEN/README.md

 - **Description:** This file contains electoral and parliamentary data for subsequent regression analyses.

 ## 📁 Results
 ### This folder contains scripts producing analysis results from the performed annotations.
-These analyses provide an in-depth understanding of thematic and emotional trends in general policy speeches, including their 'far-rightization'

 ### Database.R: Creation of the database and Far-Right Ideological Score